5315 S Lewis Ave, Tulsa, OK 74105

 National Assn. of State Legislatures offers studies on important activities from member states.
 This site will display legislation concerning medication recycling.
 Click here

-Blue Cross Blue Shield awarded the Champions of Health Award to the Tulsa County Recycled Medication Program.
-Champions of Health Award.
+Blue Cross Blue Shield awarded the Champions of Health Award to the Tulsa County Recycled Medication Program and Project TCMS.
+Champions of Health Award 2004-2014 and 2025.

 Prescriptions Filled